AmirrezaFiroozi/PrimeList/README.md

 # PrimeList
-a simple c program/script which lets you find all prime numbers in a range
+a simple c program which lets you find all prime numbers in a range